Who can vote?

 Are you on the Voters List?

-If you were not on the Provincial Voters List before it was provided to the City on July 19, 2018, your name will not be on the City's list.
-Please contact Colwood City Hall at 250-478-5999 to confirm whether you are registered to vote in the 2018 local election.
+If you were not on the Provincial Voters List before it is provided to the City in July 2022, your name will not be on the City's list.
+Please contact Colwood City Hall at 250-478-5999 to confirm whether you are registered to vote in the 2022 local election.

 Do you have to be on the Voters List in order to vote?